m-j/notes-app-dotnet/README.md

 ### 3. Create folder structure and configuration

 App requires one folder that will contain SQL Lite database file.
-You'll have to create it and provided its path in configuration file.
+You'll have to create destination directory and provide path in configuration file (<destination_dir>/appsettings.json).

 Configuration file has following format: